The third of the God's Not Dead series, released in March 2018.

 - Outgrown Such Silly Superstitions: Pearce takes this view regarding religion, saying people have outgrown the need for it.

-- Reality Ensues: Dave and Pearce do not reconcile at the end of the movie, although Pearce is shown leaving Dave a phone call.
-In real life, it takes time for people to forgive each other and move on.
+- Reality Ensues: Prior to the third act, Dave and Pearce have a Plot-Mandated Friendship Failure which ends with Pearce storming out on Dave.
+Unlike most examples of this trope, the two do not reconcile by the end of the movie.
+In real life, it takes time for people to forgive each other and move on, especially after a major argument.

 - Strawman U: Hadleigh University, as with the first film.
 Of course, it's the same one which employed Professor Radisson.
 Apparently tons of students are opposed to the very existence of a church on its grounds.